kubernetes/examples/mysql-wordpress-pd/README.md

 ## Create a PersistentVolume

-MySQL and Wordpress each use a Persistent Volume to store data.
+MySQL and Wordpress each use a PersistentVolume to store data.
 While Kubernetes supports many different [types of PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes), this tutorial covers [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).

 **Note:** If you have a Kubernetes cluster running on Google Container Engine, please follow [this guide](https://cloud.google.com/container-engine/docs/tutorials/persistent-disk).
 {: .note}